shsagir/play-area-sync/docs/install-craft-2.md

 ## Get ready

 We assume you've already created an [App](app) with fortrabbit.
-You also need a local Craft installation.

-If you are starting from scratch then best use the [HappyLager Demo](https://github.com/pixelandtonic/HappyLager) and follow their install guide to run it locally first.
-If you have a running (production) installation then you need to export its data and set up a local, working "clone" with which you can proceed.
+You should also have PHP, Git, Composer, Apache and MySQL running locally.

 ### Set the root path

 In the fortrabbit Dashboard: [Set the document root](/domains#toc-set-a-custom-root-path) of your App's domains to `public`.
 This applies to all domains, either the App URL or your external domains.

-## Configuration

-Craft's native multi-environment configuration (also see our [multi-staging article](multi-staging)) options allow you to define configuration options based on the domain name.
-This is great, but there is a potential security flaw (when using Git based deployments) you should be aware of: You're hard-coding the configuration details of your production environment into your code, which means you will have sensitive information in your Git version history.
-Do not fear, that's easily solved:

-### General config
+### Set ENV vars

-Login the fortrabbit Dashboard and set the following [environment variables](env-vars):
+If you haven't already: login the fortrabbit Dashboard and set the following [environment variables](env-vars):

 ```
 CRAFT_DEBUG=0